rayuchtai/CATCapp/README.md

 - [x] Make the card-back clickable to 'flip' it
 - [x] Make the card-image clickable to open a modal
 - [x] Allow modal to change information needed to match the drawn card

+## Forseen Challenges:
+  1. Making the app responsive.
+It involves CSS and CSS is where I am weakest.
+  2. Anything CSS is where I am the most hesitant.

 ### Putting my Approach to action:
   1. I find it extremely helpful to hand write my code with the tags color coded because while writing them by hand helps with understanding syntax and I would have to completely understand what I am handwriting.
 I, personally, feel that I have a disconnect with my creative side of my brain while typing,I feel a certain permanence while typing, regardless of the backspace.